Inventory Builder

 Creating Fact Sheets and Relations from the Inventory Builder Inbox

 The Discoveries tab in the inventory builder inbox lists all the discovered fact sheets.
 By clicking on a fact sheet, you can view its details in the right-side pane, including the source of discovery, suggested fact sheet relations, and whether the fact sheet and its relations already exist or not.
+You can choose to either review each discovered item individually to create fact sheets and relations or create several fact sheets and relations at once.

 Inventory Builder Inbox